AdaCore/ada-spark-rfcs/considered/definite_unconstrained_arrays.md

 ## Static Legality Rules

-`Constrained` can only be added to array declarations that would create an indefinite array.
+`Definite` can only be added to array declarations that would create an unconstrained array.
 It can be used on both types and subtypes.

 A subtype of a constrained array has the same behaviour as a subtype to a regular array.
-If defined as indefinite, it will keep the `Constrained` modifier but with a reduced static size.
+If defined as unconstrained, it will keep the `Definite` modifier but with a reduced static size.
 If defined with a specific constrained range it will behave the same way it does without that aspect.

 ## Operational Semantics

-Objects of an array type declared with `Constrained` will always be stored in a memory zone that has the maximum size of that array type.
+Objects of an array type declared with `Definite` will always be stored in a memory zone that has the maximum size of that array type.
 When returned from a function they behave as constrained types and do not require the secondary stack.